 A course designed to develop visual programming skills.
 The focus will be on programming in Microsoft's Visual BASIC and Oracle's Power Objects.
-Projects will explore the human- computer interface of interactive visual programming.
+Projects will explore the humancomputer interface of interactive visual programming.
 Spring, even years.
+Prerequisite: CIS 1359.
+Three semester hours

-COMPUTER INFORMATION SYSTEMS 3334.
-FUNDAMENTALS OF LAYOUT AND DESIGN.
+COMPUTER INFORMATION SYSTEMS 3334, FUNDAMENTALS OF LAYOUT AND DESIGN.
 A preliminary course for designing with the computer.
 A study of layout and design techniques including typography, copy fitting, picture editing, color reproduction and the production of camera-ready art.
 Emphasis will be given to the use of design elements in advertising, magazines and newspapers.
 Spring.

 COMPUTER INFORMATION SYSTEMS 3338.
 DIGITAL IMAGE MANIPULATION.
 An introductory course that will cover the fundamentals of digital manipulation.
 Photo retouching, scanning, image capture, and image creation will be emphasized as well as coverage of layers, filters, masking, and channels.
 This class will culminate with the rendering of a professional portfolio component.
 Fall.
+Prerequisite: None.
+Three semester hours

-COMPUTER INFORMATION SYSTEMS 3339.
-DATA STRUCTURES.
+COMPUTER INFORMATION SYSTEMS 3339, DATA STRUCTURES.
 Methods for organizing data; design of algorithms for efficient implementation and manipulation of data structure.
 Various data sorting and data searching techniques will be examined.
 Spring.
+Prerequisite: CIS 2369.
+Three semester hours

 COMPUTER INFORMATION SYSTEMS 3369.
 DATA BASE MANAGEMENT SYSTEMS.
 A course concentrating on issues central to the design, implementation, and management of relational database systems.
 Topics include: Entity Relationship Modeling, SQL, rules, triggers, stored procedures, forms, reports, client/server development environment and integration with WWW.
 DBMS projects will incorporate current modeling and development software from Oracle and Microsoft.
 Spring, odd years.

-\\Prerequisite: CIS 1359.\\
+Three semester hours Prerequisite: CIS 1359.